Iranian prisoners protest against rising executions – DW – 10/10/2024

 Iranian prisoners protest against rising executionsOctober 10, 2024

-"We need the global support of human rights activists to end the executions in Iran," wrote Narges Mohammadi in her letter.
-"Help us to stop the machinery of execution," she appealed.
+"We need the global support of human rights activists to end the executions in Iran," appealed Mohammadi in her letter.
+"Help us to stop the machinery of execution."

 At least 811 people executed in a year